kevinmcfarlane/CloudBackupActors/README.md

 # An Application That Backs Up Files To Cloud Storage Using [Akka.NET]

-This application backs up zipped folders from a PC to a cloud storage location such as OneDrive.
+This application backs up zipped folders from a PC to a cloud storage location such as OneDrive and also backs up a log of operations.
 I created a version of this using conventional .NET code and then, as a learning exercise, I re-implemented it using [Akka.NET].

 I identify two types of folders - __Regular__ folders and __Visual Studio Project__ folders.